-The government of Viet Nam will develop and enact suitable laws, regulations, policies and guidelines to achieve the EE improvement and emissions reduction objectives laid out above, following a roadmap laid out below with the key dates of 2030 and 2050.
+The following roadmap proposes the development and issuance of suitable laws, regulations, policies and guidelines to achieve the EE improvement and emissions reduction objectives laid out above, with two important milestones of 2030 and 2050.
 It will leverage resources and expertise from industry and academia.
-The government of Viet Nam will use domestic resources and harness international climate finance as well as official development assistance, and revenues from international carbon markets to finance activities under the NGCP.
+The Government of Viet Nam should use domestic resources and harness international climate finance as well as official development assistance, and revenues from international carbon markets to finance activities under the NGCP.
 Details are provided in the action plan below.